slingr-stack/slingr-package/README.md

 Before using the package, you need to create a user in the SLINGR app you want to propagate events.

 This package allows setting multiple targets to notify about events happening on SLINGR App.

-### Notifications for all entities

-This indicator means that the package will notify about events happening in records of all entities of your application.
-Be aware to leave this value in `true` since an overload of notifications could happen.

-### Events to notify

-It is only available when the previous field is set as `true`.
-This field specifies the type of events to notify, by default, it considers all events, but the developer can choose some of them.

-#### Create

-Will notify every time a record is created.
-The data sent will include `record` information.

-#### Update

-Will notify every time a record is changed.
-The data sent will include `record` and `oldRecord` information.
-Keep in mind this event will notify to listeners every time record is saved, there are changes or not, so be aware when enabling these options and records are saved several times in short time intervals.

-#### Delete

-Will notify every time a record is deleted.
-The data sent will include `oldRecord` information.

-#### Actions

-Will notify every time any action is executed over a record.
-The data sent will include `record` and `oldRecord` information.

-### Entities to notify events

-It is only available when the previous field is set as `false`.
-Allows specifying a list of entities and events to notify.

-#### Entity

-Entity into the SLINGR app whose records manipulation will trigger events propagation into the endpoint.

-#### Events to notify

-Same as the configured for all entities, but this only applies for the entity in the previous field.

 ### Webhook type